 (Bring your climbing boots to the fitting session as well as any climbing gear you have so we can check it out)

-Moutaineering knots and harness use.
+Mountaineering knots and harness use.

-Snow school (at field site nearby) includes: Movement on snow, Use of ice axe, Self-arrest on snow, Belaying on snow.
+Snow school (at field site nearby) includes: movement on snow, use of ice axe, self-arrest on snow, belaying on snow.